-These application components fall into three categories in Museums for America.
-The first is that of required documents.
+These application components fall into three categories in the Inspire!
+Grants for Small Museums funding opportunity.
+The first is that of Required Documents.
 All applications must include the documents listed here.
 Omission of even just one might result in the exclusion of your application from further consideration.
 Also important to note are page limits.
 If you exceed the page limit specified in the Notice of Funding Opportunity, we must remove the extras before your application goes out for review.
 That means your reviewer may well see a paragraph or sentence end in mid air and will wonder about your planning skills and your attentiveness to detail.
 Make sure your content fits into the page limits specified and make sure the number of pages holds when you convert your document to a PDF.